michaelbev/interview-template-eng-leadership/interview-template-eng-leader/README.md

         * **What do you like about working here?**
         * How does your role collaborate with engineering?
         * What do you need from this role?
+    * Interviewer - HR
+        * Culture is important to me, could you describe the characteristics of the culture here?
     * Interviewer - Reports To Manger
         * What's your (or my future boss') leadership style?
             * **_What does he respond well to?
 What are his hot buttons?_**